Page contents

 To drive from Pamukkale to Istanbul, reverse the advice for your journey back to Istanbul.

-You can easily take the bus to Pamukkale from Istanbul.
-Turkey has three leading long-distance bus providers – Pamukkale, Kamil Koc, and Metro.
+You can easily take a direct bus to Pamukkale from Istanbul.
+Türkiye has three leading long-distance bus providers – Pamukkale, Kamil Koc, and Metro.
 All three have regular services to Denizli throughout the day, with just as many services going back in the opposite direction.

 The bus journey takes 10 hours and 20 minutes to Denizli bus station, although the bus is very comfortable, offering wifi, entertainment, and refreshments.
-Bear in mind these buses have no toilets, but they do stop regularly.
+Bear in mind these buses, while the cheapest option, have no toilets, but they do stop regularly.

 Once you arrive at the Denizli bus station, take a taxi, private transfer, or shuttle to Pamukkale.
 It takes just under 1 hour.
 If you opt for the shuttle bus, walk to platform 76 at the bus stations and grab the next shuttle out of Denizli towards Pamukkale town center.
 These shuttles leave every 20-30 minutes and cost about USD 0.70.